 Journals and photos of published poet/author to kick off 2018 exhibits at CTHC

 Chisholm Trail Heritage Center will begin the 2018 year with an exhibition featuring Dr. Nathan Brown’s journals and photographs.
-A public reception to meet the author is set for 2-4 p.m.
+A public reception to meet the author was 2-4 p.m.
 Sunday, Jan.
 7.

 Brown, who has published 16 books, isn’t new to the Heritage Center.
 In May 2012, he exhibited his photography and a few of the books he’s authored.
 This time he introduces a few of his personal journals and many of his poems will be on display.